frdpnl/codespeak/README.md

 A phrase is a sequence of expressions.

-An expression can include symbols, that are loosely evaluated (totally symbol dependent, Minimal Program).
+An expression can include symbols, that trigger computation (totally symbol dependent, see Minimal Program).

 Envisioning something like: